scotws/tinkasm/docs/MANUAL.md

 `->native` - Force switch of assembler to native mode.

-## Internals

-### Structure

-The program has the most simple structure possible: It starts at the beginning, runs to the end and then stops.
-No external routines are loaded, only system library files are referenced (got to have your batteries).
-There are no objects.
-The code just brute-forces its way top-down.

-On the next lower level, TinkAsm is built up out of passes.
-Each pass is a closed unit that ideally does one thing and one thing only.
-Information is transmitted from one pass to another through a list of two-element tuples.
-The first element of the tuple always contains the original line number of the instruction so any problems can be referenced to the source code.
-The structure of the second element depends on the pass.
-In the beginning, it is a simple string with the content of the source code line.
-In the end, it is a list of binary data representing the machine code.

-Information is only passed through these lists, not through "side channels".
-For example, we don't define a flag in one pass to signal something to a pass lower down.
-All information is contained in the lists that are passed.
-This doesn't mean that the passes can't "collect" other information for later use.
-For instance, full-line comments are put in a separate list so that the list file can later access them.
-These, however, are not used by the following step but only at the end.

-(The sorta, kinda exception are counters for statistical use, for instance, how many macros are defined and expanded.
-These are defined at the beginning of the program to show that they are "global", so to speak.)

-Each pass starts by defining the empty list that will filled with the output of this stage.
-Processing the previous list is usually handled by walking through each line, modifying what needs to be changed, and then appending the processed line to the new list.

-At the end, we offer the options of printing an information string if we are in verbose mode, or dumping the complete list.

-TinkAsm was developed primarily to code 65816 assembler, because there are lots of great assemblers for the 6502 and 65c02 already out there.

 ### Notes on various opcodes

 TinkAsm enforces the signature byte of `brk` for all processors.